-AL - Action Level - concentration of a contaminant whic system must follow MCL - Maximum Contaminant Level - is the highest level close to the MCLGs as feasible using the best availa MCLG - Maximum Contaminant Level Goal - is the level of expected risk to health.
-MCLGs allow for a margin MRDL - Maximum Residual Disinfectant Level - The highes evidence that addition of a disinfectant is necessary MRDLG - Maximum Residual Disinfectant Level Goal - The l or expected risk to health.
-MRDLGs do not reflect t tion.
-ND - Non Detectable - laboratory analysis indicates that t NTU - Nephelometric Turbidity Unit - measure of the clari P/A - Present/Absent pCi/l - picocuries per liter - measure of the radioactivity in ppb - parts per billion or ug/l - micrograms per liter - one ppm - parts per million or mg/l - milligrams per liter - one SU - Standard Unit TT - Treatment Technique - required process intended to umhos/cm - micro mhos per centimeter ch, if exceeded, triggers treatment or other requirements which a water of a contaminant that is allowed in drinking water.
-MCLs are set as able treatment technology.
+- AL Action Level concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow - MCL Maximum Contaminant Level is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal is the level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - MRDL Maximum Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination - ND Non Detectable laboratory analysis indicates that the constituent is not present at the detection limit. - NTU Nephelometric Turbidity Unit measure of the clarity of water - P/A Present/Absent - pCi/l picocuries per liter measure of the radioactivity in water - ppb parts per billion or ug/l micrograms per liter one part per billion corresponds to one minute in 2,000 years - ppm parts per million or mg/l milligrams per liter one part per million corresponds to one minute in two years - SU Standard Unit - TT Treatment Technique required process intended to reduce the level of a contaminant in drinking water - umhos/cm micro mhos per centimeter